wdcqc/doki-theme-gradio/README.md

 **NOTE**

-As of 2023.7.3, Gradio has supported custom themes.
+As of 2023.7.3, Gradio has officially supported custom themes.
 I didn't ~~bother~~ have time to rewrite this with the officially supported style, so it might not work in new Gradio versions.

 If you like this, you can try to do it yourself!
 Your effort will help countless anime and machine-learning lovers.